snowplow/dbt-snowplow-utils/README.md

                           column_prefix='custom_context_1_0_'
                           ) %}

+{% for column in matched_columns %}
-{{ matched_columns }}
+  {{ column.name }}
+{% endfor %}

 # Renders to something like:
-['custom_context_1_0_1','custom_context_1_0_2','custom_context_1_0_3']
+'custom_context_1_0_1'
+'custom_context_1_0_2'
+'custom_context_1_0_3'
 ```

-The order of the matched columns is donated by their ordinal position.
+The order of the matched columns is denoted by their ordinal position.

 ### combine_column_versions ([source](macros/utils/bigquery/combine_column_versions.sql))

 *BigQuery Only.* This macro is designed primarily for combining versions of custom context or an unstructured event column from the Snowplow events table in BigQuery.

 As your schemas for such columns evolve, multiple versions of the same column will be created in your events table e.g. `custom_context_1_0_0`, `custom_context_1_0_1`.
 These columns contain nested fields i.e. are of a datatype `RECORD`.
 When modeling Snowplow data it can be useful to combine or coalesce each nested field across all versions of the column for a continuous view over time.

-- Only first level fields are un-nested and combined by this macro i.e. any
-nested `RECORD` columns will not be unpacked.
-- If the `RECORD` column is of the mode `REPEATED`, only the first element in
-the array will be used.
+This macro mitigates the need to update your coalesce statement each time a new version of the column is created.

+Fields can be selected using 3 methods:

+- Select all fields.
+Default.
+- Select by field name using the `required_fields` arg.
+- Select all fields at a given level/depth of nesting e.g. all 1st level fields.
+Uses the `nested_level` arg.

+By default any returned fields will be assigned an alias matching the field name e.g. `coalesce(<col_v2>.product, <col_v1>.product) as product`.
+For heavily nested fields, the alias will be field's path with `.` replaced with `_` e.g. for a field `product.size.height` will have an alias `product_size_height`.
+A custom alias can be supplied with the `required_fields` arg (see below).

 **Arguments:**

 - `relation`: The relation from which to search for matching columns.
 - `column_prefix`: The column prefix to search for.
-- `source_fields`: Optional.
-The subset of fields within the column to return.
-- `renamed_fields`: Optional.
-An array of names to rename the `source_fields` to.
-If you pass this arg you must also pass the `source_fields` arg.
-They must be of the same length and order.
+- `required_fields`: Optional.
+List of fields to return.
+For fields nested deeper than the 1st level specify the path using dot notation e.g. `product.name`.
+To use a custom field alias, pass a tuple containing the field name and alias e.g. `(<field_name>, <field_alias>)`.
+- `nested_level`: Optional.
+The level from which to return fields e.g. `1` to return all 1st level fields.
+Behaviour can be changed to comparison using `level_filter` arg.
+- `level_filter`: Default `equalto`.
+Accepted values `equalto`, `lessthan`, `greaterthan`.
+Used in conjunction with `nested_level` to determine which fields to return.
 - `relation_alias`: Optional.
-The relation's assigned alias.
-If passed, this will be appended to the full path for each field.
-For example, if `relation_alias=a`, the full path would be `a.col_1.field_1`.
-This can be useful when you have multiple relations within your model with the same columns.
+The alias of the relation containing the column.
+If passed the alias will be prepended to the full path for each field e.g. `<relation_alias>.<column>.<field>`.
+Useful when your desired column occurs in multiple relations within your model.
+- `include_field_alias`: Default `True`.
+Determines whether to included the field alias in the final coalesced field e.g. `coalesce(...) as <field_alias>`.
+Useful when using the field as part of a join.
+- `array_index`: Default 0.
+If the column is of mode `REPEATED` i.e. an array, this determines the element to take.
+All Snowplow context columns are arrays, typically with only a single element.
+- `max_nested_level`: Default 15.
+Imposes a hard stop for recursions on heavily nested data.

 **Returns:**